jillesvangurp/presentation-test-performance/slides.md

 ## Challenges

-- Heisenbugs & flakiness
+- 👻 **Heisenbugs & flakiness**
-  - Finding these is why you test.
-Dealing with them is annoying
+  - 🧠 Finding these is why you test — dealing with them is annoying
-  - Reproducing bugs isn't always easy - but **knowing you have** them is key
+  - 🔁 Reproducing bugs isn't always easy — but **knowing you have them** is key
-  - **It get's better** over time.
+  - 🌈 **It gets better** over time
-- You need to **design and plan** for concurrent testing.
-You won't get it for free.
+- 🧩 You need to **design and plan** for concurrent testing — you won’t get it for free
-- If you have a lot of hardcoded ids, names, etc in your tests:
+- 🪪 If you have a lot of **hardcoded IDs, names**, etc. in your tests
-  - Removing those is a bit of work
+  - ✏️ Removing those takes some work
-- **Copy/paste reuse** makes your tests hard to maintain
+- 📋 **Copy/paste reuse** makes your tests hard to maintain
-- CI is still slowish - we fixed it with a fast vm
+- 🐢 **CI is still slowish** — we fixed it with a fast VM 🚀

 ### Many solutions to this, this should not stop you